Trade Wars

 Competition Categories

 The Air Conditioning Technology program is hosting the DARE TO FLARE competition for 16 individual students in IIC 107 HVAC lab.
-Students will be required to follow provided written instructions and cut copper tubing to prescribed lengths, deburr their cuts, place flare nuts on tubing, using a flaring block/tool construct 2 flares, connect the flares to a flare union and tighten with wrenches.
+Students will be required to follow provided written instructions and cut copper tubing to prescribed lengths, de-burr their cuts, place flare nuts on tubing, using a flaring block/tool construct 2 flares, connect the flares to a flare union and tighten with wrenches.
 The finished project will be judged on quality of work and how well it matches the provided diagram.

-The Computerized Manufacturing and Machining program is hosting the 2025 Trade Wars CMM Nationals.
+The Computerized Manufacturing and Machining program is hosting the 2026 Trade Wars CMM Nationals.
 This individual competition has space for 25 competitors and will be held in ATC 210.

 This competition does require students to complete a project prior to the event.
 It was created for schools that have machining equipment on-site.
 Interested students should have some prior experience and have access to equipment to create the car prior to the event.

 Once students sign up, they will receive specifications sheet and materials to machine an aluminum car and wheels from our CMM team.
-(This should be completed prior to the competition on April 25.)
+(This should be completed prior to the competition on March 20.)
 There will be two elements that the cars will be judged on the style and quality of the car, voted on by judges; and a timed race on an aluminum track in the CMM lab.

 OCTC’s Industrial Maintenance Technology is hosting the Fluid Power Showdown: The DCV Challenge for 32 students in IIC room 108, the fluid power lab.
 Participants will be tasked with the Fluid Power challenge of correctly connecting a DCV to a cylinder to make it extend and retract.
 The fastest individual to complete this task will be the winner.
 There will be two categories, one for High School students who have taken Fluid Power classes and one for those who haven’t.
 Students who have taken a Fluid Power course before will have a harder circuit to complete than those who have not.
 The fastest time from each group will win resulting in two winners.

-The Welding and Tech X programs have teamed up to offer the 2025 World of Welding GMAW Champion.
+The Welding and Tech X programs have teamed up to offer the 2026 World of Welding GMAW Champion.

 This is a dual event where students may choose to compete in a Mig fillet welding competition or in a stick welding pipe to flange competition.

-Students should come prepared to compete with long pants/jeans/workpants and if they have it, are encouraged to bring their own helmet, jacket, gloves and safety glasses.
+Students should come prepared to compete with long pants/jeans/work pants and if they have it, are encouraged to bring their own helmet, jacket, gloves and safety glasses.
 We will have a limited number of extra PPE available to use.

 Interested students should have some welding experience prior to the event.